 Sarah Koenigsberg, director of Tensegrity Productions in Walla Walla, WA, is a filmmaker, photographer, and educator whose work focuses on stories of art, environment, and community in the American West.
-Her commercial clients include Pacific Northwest National Laboratories, Knowm Inc, the National Park Service, the US Forest Service, Grand Canyon Trust, the Walla Walla Valley Wine Alliance, Methow Salmon Recovery Foundation,and Schoen Guitars.
+Her commercial clients include Pacific Northwest National Laboratories, Knowm Inc, the National Park Service, the US Forest Service, Grand Canyon Trust, the Walla Walla Valley Wine Alliance, Methow Salmon Recovery Foundation, and Schoen Guitars.
 As a cinematographer she has shot for Discovery Chanel Canada, Scholastic children's book publishing, and The US Department of Energy.
-As an educator she has teamed up with Whitman College's field studies program Semester in the West, teaching the students audio recording, photography, and documentary video, and developing the curriculum for their comprehensive final project.
+As an educator, she frequently works with Whitman College teaching video and audio production.
+From 2008 to 2016 she taught the media and storytelling component of Whitman's environmental studies field program Semester in the West, developing the curriculum for their semester-long comprehensive project, an audio podcast.
 The Tensegrity Productions studio doubles as a community events venue, hosting everything from the Sweet Onion Cinematheque film screenings to live music performances to yoga retreats.
 Sarah loves strong coffee, dark chocolate, organizing cupboards, and finding an excuse to climb up high things to "get the shot."
 She hates sticky jar lids, tangled power cords, and lima beans.
 Learn more about her work and production company at www.tensegrityproductions.com.

 Chris is a freelance documentary filmmaker, cinematographer, and editor based in Portland, Oregon.
 He's been working with Sarah Koenigsberg as part of the Tensegrity Productions family since 2010.
 Check out his work at www.chriscresci.com.